 - Wi-Fi modem – Renting a modem through Suddenlink costs $10/mo. and it comes with a router.
 If you do not want to rent your modem through Suddenlink, however, you do not have to.
 Suddenlink gives you the option to buy your own modem instead of paying the $10/mo. rental fee.
 Just note that you will likely not receive Suddenlink tech support if you do not rent your modem through Suddenlink.

-- Installation fee – If you subscribe to a Suddenlink plan over 100 Mbps, you won’t have to worry about an installation fee.
-That said, Suddenlink charges $149 for the premium installation.
+- Installation fee – Suddenlink offers free self-installation on all plans, but if you want professional installation, you’ll pay a one-time fee of $59.
+That said, Suddenlink charges $99 for the premium installation.
 With the premium installation, Suddenlink will hardwire one of your devices and set up Wi-Fi on up to six of your other devices.
 Suddenlink will also assist you in creating your Suddenlink ID.